MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-resource-graph.md

 5. In **Choose data**, select the data you require, and then select **Transform Data**.

 > [!NOTE]
-> Expect longer wait times are large query results.
+> Expect longer wait times for large query results.

 ## Connect using advanced options